thim81/openapi-format/readme.md

 For handling AsyncAPI documents, we have created a separate package [asyncapi-format](https://github.com/thim81/asyncapi-format) to allow customisation specific for AsyncAPI use-cases.

+## Stoplight Studio

+We have adopted the YAML parsing style from [Stoplight Studio](https://stoplight.io/studio/), by leveraging the [@stoplight/yaml](https://www.npmjs.com/package/@stoplight/yaml) package for handling the parsing of OpenAPI YAML files.

+By using the Stoplight YAML parsing, the results will be slightly different from when using a normal YAML parsing library like in comparison to [js-to-yaml](https://www.npmjs.com/package/js-yaml).
+We appreciate the Stoplight Studio tool, since it is an excellent GUI for working with OpenAPI documents for non-OpenAPI experts who will be contributing changes to the OA document.
+By adopting to the Stoplight Studio YAML parsing, the potential risk of merge conflicts will be lower, which is the main reason why we opted for using the @stoplight/yaml package.

 ## Credits